Auto.gov: Learning-based Governance for Decentralized Finance (DeFi): Discussion

-With some tweaks, our model can be easily extended to other lending protocols such as compound and dForce.
-Upon proper adjustment, the model can also be applied to other types of \ac{defi} protocols such as \acp{amm}.
-For example, the governance agent can learn to dynamically adjust \ac{amm} pool parameters---such as the amplification coefficient for Curve Finance\footnote{see e.g. \url{https://gov.curve.fi/t/evaluating-proposed-parameter-changes-for-fraxbp-vote-267/4317}}---based on market conditions; and for almost all \ac{defi} protocols, the governance agent can learn to optimally adjust the fee rate.
+\paragraph{Model adaptability and transferability} With some tweaks and modifications, our model can be easily extended to other lending protocols such as Compound and dForce.
+Upon proper amendment, the model can also be applied to other types of \ac{defi} protocols such as \acp{amm}.
+For example, the governance agent can dynamically adjust \ac{amm} pool parameters---such as Curve's amplification coefficient~\cite{nagaking}---based on market conditions.